eannaoceallaigh/www/_posts/2024-02-02-azure-cross-tenant-storage.md

 I deployed a private endpoint in the first tenant alongside the virtual machine and pointed it to the resource ID of the storage account.

-If you are doing this manually, via the portal, and you have permission to access the customer tenant, you can then choose the storage account from the dropdowns.
+If you are doing this manually, via the portal, and you have permission to access the customer tenant, you can choose the storage account from the dropdowns.

 If you don't have permission to access the customer tenant, the resource ID of the storage account will still work.